 Who else is doing this?

 Many retailers have already made progress in sourcing CSPO.
-ASDA, Carrefour, Morrison’s, Sainsbury’s, and Tesco, among others, have committed to using only CSPO in their own-brand products by end 2015.
+ASDA, Carrefour, Morrison’s, Sainsbury’s, and Tesco, among others, use only CSPO in their own-brand products, or have committed to do so by end 2020.
 However, pressure also needs to be focused on third-party suppliers to take control of their supply chains and improve transparency and sustainability.
 On the manufacturing side, several global brand leaders, notably Unilever and Nestle (UK), have made significant progress towards using CSPO, as have United Biscuits, Royal FrieslandCampina, Burton’s Foods, Cadbury, Premier Foods, and Remia.

 Many governments of countries that consume palm oil and its derivatives are starting to introduce country-level commitments to source CSPO.
 Having national commitments plays a large role in influencing downstream companies to exert pressure on their suppliers.